amranidev/scaffold-interface/README.md

   5. Rollback

-      Now if you want to rollback yout table just check this
+      Now if you want to rollback your table just check this

       ![Imgur](http://i.imgur.com/dnYc2ZE.png)